kmvinoth/djtest/README.md

 This will create the database(final_database_db) tables for all the models which are stored in migrations.

 ## Creating the Portal(web) admin

 10. python manage.py createsuperuser

 This will create the superuser(admin to the portal) and follow the instructions on the terminal (self-explanatory)

 you can access the admin site using http://127.0.0.1:8000/admin enter the admin credentials for login

 ## Create roles (groups)

 11. In the web Admin page, Under Authentication and Authorization section, Click on Groups to create new roles (groups) such as
     'Project Admin', 'Transfer Curator' etc and assign the corresponding permissions.

 ## Create Users

 12. In the web Admin page, Under Authentication and Authorization section, Click on Users to create new users and assign them roles.

-   ## Create Project
+## Create a New Project

 13. In the web Admin page, Under Projects Section, Click on Project and create a new project and assign a project admin for the newly created project.

 ## Add Mandatory metadata Attributes

 14. In the web Admin page, Under Metadata Section, Click on MetaDataAttributes and add Project metadata fields.
    (This has to done only for the first time, for subsequent projects the (project)metadata fields will be automatically added)

 ## Deactivating Virtual Environment